getodk/central-backend/docs/api.md

 * `form.attachment.update` when a Form Attachment binary is set or cleared.
 * `form.submissions.export` when a Form's Submissions are exported to CSV.
 * `form.delete` when a Form is deleted.
+* `form.restore` when a Form that was deleted is restored.
+* `form.purge` when a Form is permanently purged.
 * `field_key.create` when a new App User is created.
 * `field_key.assignment.create` when an App User is assigned to a Server Role.
 * `field_key.assignment.delete` when an App User is unassigned from a Server Role.